Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

 We first study how the quantities $|\E[P_\ell]|$ and $|\E[P_\ell-P_{\ell-1}]|$ vary as the MLQMC level is increased.
-Assuming that $u$ can be sampled exactly, we expect the MLMC parameter value $\alpha$ to be $\alpha = \min(\nu+1, p+1)$ \cite{Hackbusch1992}.
-Numerical results are shown in figure \ref{fig:MLQMC_bias_conv} where observe a decay rate of $\alpha=2$ in 1D, 2D and 3D.
+Assuming that $u$ can be sampled exactly, we expect the MLMC parameter value $\alpha$ to be $\alpha = \min(\nu+1, \bar{p}+1)$, where $\bar{p}$ is the polynomial degree \cite{Hackbusch1992}.
+Numerical results are shown in figure \ref{fig:MLQMC_bias_conv} where we observe a decay rate of $\alpha=2$ in 2D and 3D.
 In 3D we might have expected the rate to be $1.5$ due to the lack of smoothness of the coefficient $u$ which is only in $C^{0.5-\epsilon}(\bar{G})$ for any $\epsilon>0$ \cite{Hackbusch1992}.
 However, at the discrete level, the FEM approximation of $u$ is in $W^{1,\infty}(G)$ a.s.~and we might be observing a pre-asymptotic regime.

+As a next step, we analyse the convergence behaviour of QMC and MLQMC with respect to the number of samples.
+In the supplementary material (theorem \ref{th:hybrid_QMC_conv}) we show that in the QMC case we expect an initial faster-than-MC convergence rate followed by a standard MC rate of $O(N^{-1/2})$ and that the higher the Haar level is, the later the transition between the two regimes happens.
+No results regarding the MLQMC case were derived, but we expect a similar behaviour to occur.
+Furthermore, we would like to determine whether the multilevel technique can improve on QMC by bringing further variance reduction.